Finding a Smarter Solution for Math Education

 Making Success with OER Sustainable

 On the strength of their early success with OER, the SLCC Math Department decided to complete an OER-based redesign of all courses in the math sequence pathways students follow to meet Utah’s state Quantitative Literacy (QL) requirement for non-STEM majors.
 Initially, SLCC faculty were drawn to OER to address textbook affordability and day one access.
 Lumen OHM gave them flexibility to design each course in the QL pathway to fit how they want to teach, with lots of practice, immediate feedback and learning by doing from the first day of class.

 According to Suzanne Mozdy, SLCC’s associate dean of mathematics, “From fall 2016 to fall 2017, we saw a 22% increase in Quantitative Literacy pathway completion, after putting OER options in place for all pathway courses.
 With over 6,400 students enrolled in our primary Quantitative Literacy pathway during that term, 22% represents a large number.
 Our students can go through the entire Quantitative Literacy path with no textbook cost, because it is open.”

 This success continues: 25% more students per semester are completing the QL requirement since SLCC completed the shift to Lumen OHM.
 By helping many more students overcome the common stumbling block of the QL requirement, SLCC’s math department is eliminating an important barrier to college completion.
-Each fall, over 80% of SLCC’s 9,000 total math students were enrolled in OER courses.
+Each fall, over 80% of SLCC’s 9,000+ math students enroll in OER courses.
 Mozdy also credits OER with improving learning.
 “Starting on day one, they’re using Lumen OHM to do math, and we see them carry that standard through the rest of the semester.”